kdeng/java-collections/README.md

-# Tutorials of personal practices
+# Tutorials

-I am using this repository to collect all my personal practices as sample.
+I am using this repository to collect all my personal tutorials as sample.

-## all works
+## All works
 ### Java
 ### Groovy
 ### Ebean